GeorgeWeilisJunior/Ponggle-Game/README.md

 Element reaction can be triggered by combining 2 elements.
 Try it out!

 Careful, there are pegs charateristics that makes the game more difficult each progress.
 Gain high score and clear all levels to unlock more characters!

+# HOW TO INSTALL?
+Download the build version called "Ponggle_Build", extract the folder, and play the Ponggle.exe game.